allangarcia/Memorize/README.md

 # Memorize
-This is my follow on cs193p course from Stanford in 2020
+This is my followign along on cs193p course from Stanford in 2020

 ## A little talk!
 Hi, my name is Allan Garcia... this repository (and probably others) is my study over the course cs193p from Stanford.